Pay Per Click Campaigns

 What do you need to know?

-Everyone seems to think they know the top words and phrases in their market, but you need to back up your guesses with some research.
+Everyone seems to think they know the top words and phrases in their market, but you need to back up your assumption with research.
 You also need to know which negative phrases to include, to write targeted ads that mesh with the intent of the search, and to construct special “landing pages” that back up the promise of your ad.

 Perhaps most important, you need to review the effectiveness of each of these elements.
-A potentially great converting phrase can turn out to be disastrous when combined with a word like “Free”.
+A potentially a great converting phrase can turn out to be disastrous when combined with a word like “Free”.
 You need to continually tweak and test your ads to improve the click rate, and you need to constantly tune your landing pages to help improve the conversion rate.

 The bottom line is that, if you want to launch a Pay Per Click campaign, you need to thoroughly understand the tools and commit the time to test and tune the campaign to achieve the best results.